Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Cinders swirl around your ally, granting them its blessing.
+The Weave shourds your ally, granting them its blessing.
 Select a creature within range.
-They gain 6 + Presence absorption and are resistant to fire damage for the duration of this effect.
+They gain 6 + Presence absorption and are resistant to arcane damage for the duration of this effect.

-### Blessing of the Hearth - Miracle
+### Blessing of the Shroud - Miracle

 <div class="tight">